Moving Image A Level

 Minimum entry requirements:

-Five GCSEs at Level 4 – 9
+Five GCSEs at Grades 4 – 9

 We highly recommend combining this course with the new A-Level Film Studies Specification to create a balance between the theoretical study of film form and creative skills of film making.
 Adding A-Level Media Studies will add the further dimension of study of the social, political and economic role of media in our society.